AT A GLANCE:

 2009: Made six starts and posted a 1-2-3 record with a 2.33 goals against average…Made six-or-more saves in four of six starts…Appeared in the Revs’ Third Round U.S. Open Cup match against the Harrisburg City Islanders…Made tournament debut in a 2-1 loss…(3/28) at NY: Made MLS debut and recorded three saves in a 1-1 draw…(4/4) vs. DAL: Notched first career win, recording a career-high nine saves in 2-1 victory.

-2008: Did not make an appearance with the first team during the regular season, but did make four starts in the Reserve League, keeping one clean sheet.
-Knighton was loaned to the Portland Timbers of the USL First Division (now USL) on July 2 and appeared in eight games with the club, registering a 1-3-4 record and a 1.25 goals against average.
-He was recalled from loan in mid-August, following an injury to Matt Reis, and finished the season with the Revs.
+2008: Did not make an appearance with the first team during the regular season…Made four starts in the Reserve League and posted one clean sheet…Loaned to the Portland Timbers of the USL First Division (now USL) on July 2 and appeared in eight games with the club…Registered a 1-3-4 record and a 1.25 goals against average…Recalled from loan in mid-August following an injury to Matt Reis and finished the season with the Revs.

 2007: Signed with the Revolution on March 7 after a strong preseason while on trial with the club…Did not make an appearance with the first team, but did play in six Reserve League games…Tallied a 2-3-0 record with one shutout and a 1.40 goals against average.

 CLUB CAREER OUTSIDE OF MLS: Spent the 2011 season with the NASL’s Carolina RailHawks…Started 28 matches and helped lead Carolina to the regular season NASL championship…Recorded a 17-8-3 record and was named to the NASL Best XI…Posted eight shutouts.